 What is important to understand is this: this unit and the Yeti 400 are essentially the same; what truly separates them is the fact that the technology that powers them is fundamentally different – giving rise to such cosmetic differences as a reduced weight without a (noticeable) corresponding reduction in the overall size or power, pe se.

-With this cute little generator that promises and actually delivers an impressive shelf life of 12 months, you’re certain never to be stranded of power any day or time, if you’re smart enough to buy one and keep it close.
+With this cute little generator that promises and delivers an impressive shelf life of 12 months, you’re certain never to be stranded of power any day or time, if you’re smart enough to buy one and keep it close.

-The deal closer for this portable solar generator, of course, remains the fact that like its Yeti 400 cousin that is powered by lead acid technology, the lithium-ion battery of this unit is replaceable – and this replacement can be carried out by the user without the need for a technician.
+The deal closer for this portable solar generator, of course, remains the fact that like its Yeti 400 cousin that is powered by lead-acid technology, the lithium-ion battery of this unit is replaceable – and this replacement can be carried out by the user without the need for a technician.

 This is certainly a unit that was built to last and serve right through the ages.

-Its drawback, it is worthy of note, is that it is a couple of dollars more expensive than the base lead acid model 🙂
+Its drawback, it is worthy of note, is that it is a couple of dollars more expensive than the base lead-acid model 🙂

 5. Suaoki 400Wh Portable Solar Generator

-There are those who are always interested in doing more with their solar generators – or anything else for that matter, once they own it.
+Some are always interested in doing more with their solar generators – or anything else for that matter, once they own it.

 It is for such users that the Suaoki 400Wh Portable Solar Generator was specially thought out and built.